The NSW parliament will soon consider changes to abortion laws which would remove it as an offence under the Crimes Act.

 However, the 1971 case of R v Wald found that an abortion is permissible if there is an ‘economic, social or medical ground or reason’ upon which a doctor could honestly and reasonably believe the procedure could avoid ‘serious danger to the pregnant woman’s life or her physical or mental health.’

-These exceptions mean the crime is rarely, if ever, prosecuted in the NSW courts.
+These exceptions mean abortion crimes are rarely prosecuted in the NSW courts.

 Abortion offences are contained in sections 82 to 84 of the NSW Crimes Act.